 Usually, the working of spyware is simple.
 It is attached to the OS of the device, and a memory-resident program is running in the background.
-Sometimes it is present in OS disguise as a vital OS file.
+Sometimes it is present in OS disguised as a vital OS file.

 However, spyware can also be present in legitimate programs, and you have no idea about them.
-If you look carefully, you can find about them mentioned in very small prints.
+If you look carefully, you can find them mentioned in very small prints.
 Usually, spyware can be present in your OS via a phishing attack or dodgy downloads.

 Can Spyware Happen Automatically in Your Devices?

-No matter what, spyware can be installed on any device, including a laptop, PC, tablet, Android Smartphones, or even on iPhones.
+No matter what, spyware can be installed on any device, including a laptop, PC, tablet, Android smartphone, or even on iPhones.
 Typically, the main targets of spyware programmers were computers.
 Now with the advancement of technology, spyware can take advantage of other device vulnerabilities like mobile phones, laptops, and tablets.

 It is important for users to have an idea of different kinds of spyware, how you can detect them on your PC or mobile, and how to remove them from your device.